Under the Sun (Dreamville, J. Cole and Lute song)

 "Under the Sun" is a song released by record label Dreamville Records, performed by American rappers J. Cole and Lute featuring fellow American rapper DaBaby.
 It also has extra vocals from fellow American rapper Kendrick Lamar, who performs the short two-lined chorus of the song.
 The song was released as the first track on the label's album, Revenge of the Dreamers III.
 DaBaby received praise for his guest verse, with Billboard, Complex, and HotNewHipHop all ranking it as his best feature of 2019.

 Background

-In February, Dreamville gave a live preview of the song after the All Star game – which J. Cole was the halftime show performer, during the free concert in Charlotte.
+In February, Dreamville gave a live preview of the song after the NBA All-Star game – which J. Cole was the halftime show performer, during the free concert in Charlotte.
 On Twitter, Hamad explained that Kendrick Lamar originally did not intend to appear on the track, and was at first just supposed to come and listen.

 Recording and production

 The song was produced by Christo, Pluss and Nice Rec, and contains an uncredited sample from "I'll Be Waiting For You" by Argo Singers.
 Christo spoke about the composition of the song with Billboard, saying: